-- It can be any expression of opinion about that individual;
+- Any expression of opinion about an individual;

-- It can be any indication of any intentions in respect of the individual;
+- Any indication of any intentions in respect of an individual;

-- It can be on paper, card, CCTV screen or recording media, or stored in a filing cabinet or in any IT system;
+- Paper, card, CCTV screen or recording media, or stored in a filing cabinet or in any IT system;

 - It can be in an e-mail, letter, minutes, reference, card index, database record, etc.

-There is a sub-category of personal data called sensitive personal data, where additional processing conditions apply.
-Please see the sensitive personal data A-Z entry for further guidance.
+There is a sub-category of personal data called special categories of personal data, where additional processing conditions apply.
+Please see the special categories of personal data A-Z entry for further guidance.